NSAPH/National-Causal-Analysis/Confounders/earth_engine/readme.md

 it is available as daily 4km x 4km rasters from January 1st, 2000 until the present.

-To recreate the pipeline to get the GRIDMET temperature data from google earth engine there are two major steps.
+To recreate the pipeline to get the GRIDMET temperature data from Google Earth Engine there are two major steps.
 The first step involves using Google Earth Engine to aggregate the source data (splitting up the data into multiple files so that it can all be processed) to the zip code level and downloading the data.
 In the second step, we combine the